-The new modernized, environmentally-friendly campus includes photovoltaic roof panels and a geothermal exchange system that incorporates 350-foot-deep wells used for reducing heating and cooling costs.
+In 2010, the Napa Valley Unified School District completed the construction of a $121 million modernized high school campus in American Canyon, California.
+The school’s new environmentally friendly buildings include photovoltaic roof panels and a geothermal exchange system that incorporates 350-foot-deep wells used for reducing heating and cooling costs.

-Challenge: The project involved construction of several new state-of-the-art buildings.
+One of the first new schools built in the district in many years, the project involved the construction of several new state-of-the-art buildings.
 Building construction materials included a combination of welded steel beams and columns, wood and metal framing, steel-reinforced concrete foundations, and concrete slabs-on-grade.
-In addition, during pre-construction environmental investigations, Kleinfelder confirmed that soil throughout the construction site contained naturally occurring asbestos (NOA) at concentrations above DTSC’s school site regulatory limits.
+In addition, during pre-construction environmental investigations, Kleinfelder confirmed that soil throughout the construction site contained naturally occurring asbestos (NOA) at concentrations above the Department of Toxic Substance Control’s (DTSC) school site regulatory limits.

-Project Results: Kleinfelder’s expertise and close coordination with the district, regulatory agencies, and project architects enabled the district to open the school on schedule in the fall of 2010.
-The remedial action included grading and capping of NOA soil, and is one of DTSC's example projects for ways to cap asbestos in soil without the need for expensive transportation and disposal.
+Kleinfelder’s expertise and close coordination with the district, regulatory agencies, and project architects enabled the district to open the school on schedule in the fall of 2010.
+Completed in 2009, the remedial action is now one of DTSC's example projects for capping asbestos in soil without expensive transportation and disposal.